vickOnRails/whereapi-documentation/docs/searching.md

 What's an API without a search😳?

-You can search on all resources that return multiple records.
 Let's see an example that searches for a particular state (Lagos) in Nigeria.

 ```bash
 curl https://whereapis-africa.herokuapp.com/api/countries/f794ecd7-679e-4989-9be6-e081ac2f7145/states?search=lagos -H "your apikey here"